staalmannen/APExp/README.md

 (introduces pthread, include_next cpp support, etc) has been applied to the sources.
 - APE make has been replaced by a port of GNU make (version 3.82)
+- APE sed has been replaced by a port of GNU sed (version 4.2.1)
+- APE grep has been replaced by pcregrep (version 8.43-RC12018-06-25 )
+- system awk has been replaced by GNU awk (version 4.0.0) as ape/awk
+- system yacc has been replaced by byacc (version 20111219) as ape/yacc
+- system lex has been replaced by flex (version 2.5.35) as ape/lex

+Many of these are old ports and will hopefully be replaced by more up-to-date ports soon.

 **References**